3 Min. Read

-It seems like every Parade home and magazine dream kitchen has a wall oven (or two) or a wall oven-microwave combo.
-And industry sales confirm that separating wall oven and cooktop is a growing trend.
+Thinking about a wall oven for your kitchen remodel?
+It seems like every Instagram dream kitchen has a wall oven or oven-microwave combo.
+Even industry sales confirm that using separate appliances is a growing trend.
 So, should you include a wall oven in your new kitchen?
-Not necessarily.
-Before making that decision, evaluate your space, the way you use your kitchen and your budget.
+Before making that decision, start by evaluating your kitchen, the way you use it, and your budget.

-Does My Layout Have Space for a Wall Oven?
+Does Your Kitchen Have Space for a Wall Oven?

-Some kitchen designs line an entire wall with an oven cabinet, refrigerator and tall pantry.
+Some kitchen designs fill an entire wall with an oven cabinet, refrigerator and tall pantry.
 If your oven is not next to a counter, be sure to identify a safe place to set hot foods.
-You don’t want to carry a heavy roaster four or five feet to an island or cross a traffic path with a tray of cookies.
+You don’t want to carry a heavy roaster 4-5' to an island or cross a high-traffic walkway with a tray of cookies.

 Is a Wall Oven Worth the Extra Money?

-A wall oven and separate cooktop will cost more than a range that combines both functions.
+Separate cooktops and wall ovens will cost more than a range that combines both functions.
 Upgrade to a double wall oven or wall oven-microwave combo, and the price rises again.
 Depending on your cooking style and other goals, the extra money may be well worth it.
 If your budget is tight, but you want a second oven, a double oven range may provide the extra function you really need.

 Who Is Installing the Cabinets and Appliances?

-This will involve on-site customization.
-One of the trickiest installations in your kitchen, it’s not for the average do-it-yourselfer.
+Wall oven additions will involve on-site customization.
+It can be one of the trickiest installations in your kitchen and it’s not for the average do-it-yourselfer.
 The cabinet opening will have to be customized to the appliance and the cabinet reinforced to support the appliance.
-(Our wall oven cabinet has that reinforcement built in.)
-And of course, there are gas and electric hook-ups.
+Our wall oven cabinet has that reinforcement built in.
+There are also gas and electrical hook-ups to think about (and pay for).
 This may be one place in your project to hire skilled help rather than risk ruining a cabinet.

 When to Discuss Wall Ovens With Your Designer?

-CliqStudios kitchen designers average ten years of experience in the field.
+CliqStudios kitchen designers average 10 years of experience in the field.
 They are true kitchen experts, and there is no charge and no obligation for their services.
-Contact our Design Studio to get started.